krisc/events/tutorial.md

 You can also put this option into `profiles.clj` as described [here](https://github.com/clojure-android/lein-droid/wiki/Profiles#android-common).
 Note that you shouldn't use `:user` profile for this as it is ignored by default in lein-droid projects.

 If you have an actual Android device at hand, connect it to your computer.
 If not, you can setup an [emulator](http://developer.android.com/tools/devices/emulator.html).
 Now run `lein droid doall` at the terminal.
 This will build the app, install the app to your device, and open an `nREPL` server within the running app.

 ### Define the Layout

 Let's open the main Clojure source file located at `./src/clojure/org/stuff/events/main.clj` in `emacs` and start defining the layout and the application.

 If you don't already have Cider installed, you can install it by running this in `emacs`: `M-x package-install cider`.
-Now run this in `emacs`: `M-x cider` and enter the local machine for 'Host' and '9999' for 'Port'.
+Now run this in `emacs`: `M-x cider-connect` and enter the local machine (e.g. localhost) for 'Host' and '9999' for 'Port'.
 Now you have a REPL in `emacs` which is connected to your running app.
 As you will see in a bit, this is neat-o torpedo.

 To enter the namespace, type this command into the REPL: `(in-ns 'org.stuff.events.main)` To start evaluating definitions within our app's namespace, evaluate the `ns` form in the source file by entering the `emacs` command `C-c C-n` (or by moving the cursor after the closing parenthesis of the `ns` form and hitting `C-x C-e`).